The yard waste collected from your curb might start as leaves and branches, but it is eventually turned into compost.

-All the yard waste collected throughout Winnipeg and at the 4R Depots ends up being piled into long rows, known as windrows, at the Brady Road Resource Management Facility to be composted.
+All the yard waste collected throughout Winnipeg and at the 4R Depots ends up at the Brady Road Resource Management Facility.
+It is piled into long rows, known as windrows, to be composted.

 “There is a process everything goes through,” said Mark Kinsley, Waste Diversion Supervisor.